Badharwa: Geography

 The village is separated into two parts by the Bagmati River: the east side and the west side.
-Although the majority of area taken up by the village lies on the western side, the majority of the population live on the eastern side.
+Although the majority of the area taken up by the village lies on the western side, the majority of the population live on the eastern side.
 Although Rautahat District is separated from the Sarlahi District by Bagmati River in most of its parts, the exceptions are Badaharwa, Dharmapuri and Sedhwa village.
 Consequently, the village faces Sarlahi district in the east, Matsari village in the north, Saruatha and Jhunkhunwa village in the west and Basatpur village in the south.